Sensitivity analysis for linear changes of the constraint matrix of a (mixed-integer) linear program: Experiments

 \subsection{Bound assessment}

 In this experiment, we apply each bounding method to each problem presented in Section \ref{sec:dataset}.
 We compare the generated bounds in terms of availability (percentage of points for which a bounding method returns a finite value), error and time taken to compute each bound in order to generate upper and lower bounds.
-We benchmark the performance of each bound against the \textit{naive} solution of computing $f(\lambda)$ for 100 values of $\lambda$ in the interval $[\underline{\lambda}, \overline{\lambda}]$ and against each other.
+We benchmark the performance of each bound based on these criteria.

-Let us first define the set of the uniformly separated points selected from the interval $[\underline{\lambda}, \overline{\lambda}]$ and its subset of points for which a bound returns a finite value:
+\begin{itemize} \item \textbf{Availability:} To assess the bounds, we first compute the exact solution $f(\lambda)$ for 100 points uniformly selected in the $[\lambda_1, \lambda_2]$.
+This set of $\lambda$ is defined as

-The \textit{availability} is defined as the percentage of points in $\mathcal{S}$ for which the bound is \textit{available}, i.e. returns a finite value.
+To define the availability of a bound, we defined the subset of points for which a bound returns a finite value:

-This metric is inherently biased against methods (such as ours) that do not sample the solution space but rather provide stronger guarantees.
-To illustrate, consider the hypothetic case where the image of $f(\lambda)$ is only defined at the 100 values of $\lambda$ that were sampled and unbounded everywhere else: bounding methods would fail to provide strong guarantees around the points and report no bounds, and the availability would be 0.
+The \textit{availability} is defined as the percentage of points in $\mathcal{S}$ for which the bound is \textit{available}, i.e. returns a finite value: